Other Practice Areas

 • You suffered injury and damages due to your dentist’s breach of care.

-The first element requires that you are a patient of the dentist and not just asking a friend who happens to be a dentist for advice outside of his practice.
+The first element requires that you are a patient of the dentist.
+For example, if you ask a friend who is a dentist for advice and they misadvise you, this would not qualify as malpractice because you were not technically their patient.

 Next, the dentist must adhere to an accepted standard of care for your situation.
 For example, if you show signs of a severe cavity, the standard of care is to drill, treat, and seal the cavity space.
 If your dentist fails to treat the cavity, leading to infection and removal of the tooth, you can claim damages for an unnecessary loss of the tooth.

-In the above example, the dentist’s failure to treat the cavity as per standard dental practice is his breach of the standard of care.
-Your loss of the tooth and the cost and pain of treating the infection and undergoing tooth removal are your injury and damages.
+In the above example, the dentist’s failure to treat the cavity according to standard dental practice is a breach of the standard of care.
+The compensation you are owed could include medical treatments, pain and suffering, ongoing treatment, loss of ability to work, and more.

 Filing a Dental Malpractice Lawsuit in New York

-Under New York’s statute of limitations, you only have two and a half years to file a claim for malpractice damages.
-If you suspect a dentist’s error caused you avoidable harm, contact a New York medical malpractice lawyer at Buttafuoco & Associates.
+Under New York’s statute of limitations, you must file a claim for malpractice damages within two and a half years.
+If you suspect a dentist’s error caused you avoidable harm, contact a New York dental malpractice lawyer at Buttafuoco & Associates.

 SHARE